DLLDN/DLLDN/Data Analysis Projects/Bribery Reports In India/README.md

 ```
 ![Top 5 Locations by Bribe Amount Range Frequency](https://github.com/user-attachments/assets/62f3fefd-986a-4f8a-8b31-03bd0a1e9ca7)

-The bar chart shows that no location was given an average of 12,000 complaints views, and Sant Ravidas Nagar Bhadohi is the least popular in the top 5 with average complaints of 6,000.
+The heat map shows that Bangalore is the most popular place with over 400 low bribe reports and 223 high bribe reports, and Pune being the lowest entry in the top 5 with 78 low bribe reports and 14 high bribe reports.